Once you have drunk from the water of unconditional love – Ocean of Devotion

 No other well can satisfy your thirst.
 The pangs of separation may become so intense that seeking the affection of the Beloved becomes an obsession.
 When we were with Maharaji, we were intoxicated with his form, the colors of his blanket, the buttery softness of his skin, his tapering, almost simian fingers, the long eyelashes that so often hid his eyes, the red toenail on his big toe.
 As with any lover we, too, became fascinated and enamored of every detail, although these cues triggered spiritual bliss instead of physical desire.

 Once you experience unconditional love, you really get hooked.
 The attraction is to that intimacy between the lover and the Beloved.

 You are so drawn into the songs, stories, images and constant remembrance of the Beloved that you may hold on to the form and not want to go on to the next stage.
 You are always thinking about it and tuning your being to stay in that intimate loving relationship with this person you love.

 And the form is just a costume for the play, the lila.
 Ultimately, this form is the one that takes you beyond form.
 What the Beloved, your guru, reveals to you is your own soul.
 Even so you may choose like Hanuman, to remain in a kind of duality to serve and remain immersed in the ocean of devotion.

-As I have explored my own and others’ journeys toward love, I’ve encountered different types of happiness.
-There’s pleasure, there’s happiness, and then there’s joy.
+As I have explored my own and others’ journeys toward love.
+I’ve encountered different types of happiness.
+There’s pleasure.
+There’s happiness, and then there’s joy.
 Addiction, even in the broad sense of just always wanting more of something, gives only pleasure.
-Pleasure is very earthbound when you’re getting it from sensual interaction, and it always has its opposite; also, the need for satisfaction is never ending.
-Happiness is emotional, and emotions come and go.
+Pleasure is very earthbound when you’re getting it from sensual interaction.
+And it always has its opposite; also, the need for satisfaction is never-ending.
+Happiness is emotional.
+And emotions come and go.
 It may play into the complex of other emotional stuff that we all carry.
 But there is also spiritual happiness, which gets very close to joy.

 As it becomes less personal, spiritual happiness becomes joy.
 Joy is being part of the One.
-It’s spiritual, the joy-full universe, like trees are joyful.
-It’s bliss, or ananda.
+It’s spiritual, the joy-full universe like trees are joyful.
+It’s bliss or ananda.
 It’s all those things.
 The difference is that it comes from the soul.

 – Ram Dass, excerpt from Be Love Now, co-authored by Rameshwar Das